Last updated on July 18, 2025

 0-1 Historic rare ICR 2 Historic uncommon ICRs

-Nikki did the math for entry fees versus rewards in their Arena Cube article and the bottom line is: If you want to improve your collection and are looking for the best-value events, cubes are probably not the best choice (unless you’re an insanely strong drafter).
+You can check out our Arena Cube article for more details, but the bottom line is: If you want to improve your collection and are looking for the best-value events, cubes are probably not the best choice (unless youโ€™re an insanely strong drafter).
 And even if you are good enough to give LSV a run for his money, you can't convert gold into gems with cubes.

-But if you’re after a bit of high-powered fun and a break of pace from Standard drafts, and see the event as entertainment rather than investment, Chromatic Cubes are great in themselves, and different from anything else that Arena or MTG as a whole has to offer.
+But if youโ€™re after a bit of high-powered fun and a break of pace from Standard drafts, and see the event as entertainment rather than investment, Chromatic Cubes are great, and different from anything else that Arena or MTG as a whole has to offer.

-Chromatic Cube – Legal Sets
+Chromatic Cube โ€“ Legal Sets

-The Chromatic Cubes are designed with cards from the Historic card pool – that's to say, from every card that exists on MTG Arena.
+The Chromatic Cubes are designed with cards from the Historic card pool โ€“ that's to say, from pretty much every card that exists on MTG Arena.

-You’re not drafting from a specific set or sets, though, but rather from the cube's curated list.
-Wizards of the Coast always publishes the most recent pool a few days before a cube goes live (here's the official article from the Chromatic Cube back in June), and users of the CubeCobra website keep an updated list, which in my opinion is much better for checking the whole thing at a glance.
+Youโ€™re not drafting from any specific sets, though, but rather from the cube's curated list.
+Wizards of the Coast always publishes the most recent pool a few days before a cube goes live (here's the official article from the Chromatic Cube).

 Chromatic Cube Rules